nfagerlund/puppet-docs/source/puppet/4.7/reference/services_master_rack.markdown

 The exact steps will depend on your Rack server; see the [Passenger guide][passenger_guide] for an example.

 Note that the `config.ru` file must be owned by the user `puppet` and the group `puppet` (or whatever user you want the Puppet master to run as; see "User" above).
 Most Rack servers use this file's ownership to set the application's user.
-Alternately, you may be able to explicitly configure your Rack server to use a specific user.
+Alternately, you might be able to explicitly configure your Rack server to use a specific user.

 ### SSL termination

 Your Rack web server stack must terminate SSL and verify agent certificates.
 The stack must also pass certain certificate data from each request to the Puppet master.

-This may be done by the Rack web server itself, or by some kind of SSL terminating proxy.
+This can be done by the Rack web server itself, or by some kind of SSL terminating proxy.
 For general information about this, see [our background reference on SSL.][ssl_persist]

 You should have already initialized a CA and created the Puppet master's credentials.
 To terminate SSL you will need one or more CA certificates, a Puppet master certificate, a Puppet master private key, and a certificate revocation list (CRL).